dladd/pyFormex/sphinx/tutorial.rst

 structure:
 `your model has become a parametric model.`

 Lines 5 resets the drawing options to the defaults.
-It is not essential in this script but it is often a good idea to restore the defaults, in case they would have been changed by a script tha was run previously.
+It is not essential in this script but it is often a good idea to restore the defaults, in case they would have been changed by a script that was run previously.
 Setting the ``clear=True`` option in line 6 makes sure the subsequent drawing instructions will remove the previous step from the canvas.

 In line 7 we create the basic geometrical entity for this structure: a triangle consisting of three lines, which we give the properties 1, 2 and 3, so that the three lines are shown in a different color::